 Two weekly disposable offer good value for money as you are paying for fewer lenses whilst also being very beneficial for dry eye sufferers.

 Monthly disposable contact lenses are similar to two weekly disposables in that they are designed to be worn daily, cleaned and correctly stored overnight.
-This type of contact lens are to be used for a month before being changed for a new pair.
+This type of contact lens is to be used for a month before being changed for a new pair.

 As you can imagine, monthly lenses require regular maintenance and need looking after if you are to maximise their full use.
-Although they do need to be maintained properly, they are very cost efficient as you are only paying for two lenses every month.
+Although they do need to be maintained properly, they are very cost-efficient as you are only paying for two lenses every month.